The Score (album)

-Upon its release, The Score was a commercial success, peaking atop the U.S. Billboard 200, and became the third best selling album of 1996.
-It also topped the Top R&B/Hip-hop Albums chart for eight weeks, becoming the longest running number one for a hip hop group, and topped the 1996 year-end chart.
-The singles "Killing Me Softly", "Fu-Gee-La", and "Ready or Not" also achieved notable chart success, helping the group achieve worldwide recognition.
+Upon its release, The Score was a commercial success, peaking atop the U.S. Billboard 200.
+It also topped the Top R&B/Hip Hop Albums chart for eight weeks, becoming the longest running number one for a hip hop group, and topped the 1996 year-end chart.
+The singles "Killing Me Softly", "Fu-Gee-La", and "Ready or Not" also achieved notable chart success, leading the album to become the third best selling album of 1996 in the United States, and helping the group achieve worldwide recognition.